qwerty-arun/Lets_learn/README.md

 # 23/10/2024
+## Atomic Habits
+- Visual measures are best.
+The best way to measure your progress is with a habit tracker.
+- You improve what you measure.
+"Don't break the chain" is a powerful mantra.
+- Habit tracking is obvious: When evidence is right in front of you, you're less likely to lie to yourself.
+- Habit trakcing is attractive: Provides visual proof of your hard work, so it motivates you.
+And that empty square you see each morning can motivate you to get started because you don't want to lose the progress.
+- Habit tracking is satisfying: You're focused on the progress rather than the result.
+Feels satisfying whenever you record another successful instance of your habit.
+- Habit stacking + Habit Tracking formula: After [Current habit] , I will [Track my habit].
+- Never miss twice.
+Or else it will be a start of a new habit.
+- First mistake is never the one that ruins you.
+- It is really valueable to show up on bad days.
+Don't put up a zero.
+Don't let losses eat into your compounding.
+- We optimize for what we measure.
+When a measure becomes a target, it ceases to be a good measure.
+Measurement is only a useful guide.
+- Just because you can measure something doesn't mean it is the most important thing.
+Just because you can't measure something doesn't mean it's not important at all.
+- If you aren't motivated by the number on the scale, perhaps it's time to focus on different measurement-one that gives you more signals of progress.
+## Neovim
 - Fixed the file explorer issue.
 - Setting up buffer is left.
 - Created the playground for 'C' language.